KVMR: Upgrades and changes

-In 2016, KVMR acquired a terrestrial signal at 105.7 FM and developed KVMRx, which showcases the latest in dance, pop, folk, hip hop and experimental music, bringing in a new generation of broadcasters and listeners.

-Connected to community

-KVMR is now available via live web stream anywhere in the world twenty-four hours a day at www.kvmr.org.
-KVMR's unduplicated audience is 40,000, two thirds of who live outside of Nevada County.
-KVMR has become the official Emergency Broadcast station of Nevada County, with a live broadcaster in the studio 24 hours a day, 7 days a week.
-The station has a small staff of 10 and a few contract staff, but the majority of the station operates with the generous time of volunteers, over 700 of them, of which 150 are broadcasters.

-Current funding changes
+Funding changes

-The Corporation for Public Broadcasting announced in August 2025 that it will cease operations.
-KVMR is one of 1500 community radio stations affected by these cuts.
-As a result of these cuts KVMR In addition to direct cuts, CPB was also responsible for negotiating music licensing agreements which allows public radio stations to play music from copyrighted musicians over the air and via a live musicstream.
+The Corporation for Public Broadcasting announced in August 2025 that it would cease operations.
+KVMR being one of 1500 community radio stations affected by these cuts.
+As a result of these cuts KVMR In addition to direct cuts, CPB was also responsible for negotiating music licensing agreements which allowed public radio stations to play music from copyrighted musicians over the air and via a live music stream.
 As of October 1, 2025, this function has been transferred to National Public Radio.